 Enforcement and Penalties

-The City of San Diego is enforcing the current drought restrictions by using staff from the Public Utilities, Transportation and Stormwater Departments.
+The City of San Diego is enforcing the current drought restrictions by using staff from the Public Utilities and the Transportation and Storm Water departments.
 These staff members are tasked with enforcement, which recently shifted from educating the public and working with residents/businesses to issuing warning notifications, Notices of Violation and Administrative Citations.

 City staff issue Notices of Violations in response to confirmed water-waste complaints.
 A Notice of Violation does not carry any monetary penalty.
 The next step in enforcement is an Administrative Citation.
 These citations carry fines of $100, $250, $500 and up to $1,000.